M0rph3e/ift-6390-kaggle-competition-2/report.md

 * [Voting](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html) :  An ensemble method that trains on a numerous set of models and predicts the output based on voting with majority of models with the highest probability.
 Here we used Voting on our 3 previous classes.

 # Results
-Here we show the best hyperparameter and results we had for each models.
+Here we show the best hyper parameters and results we had for each models.
 Some other model were omitted from this report such as SVM and K-NN due to their poor results on Kaggle public test set.
 The Competition has 2 set score :
 * A public set which is calculated with approximately 30% of the test data.
 * The final results on the test set based on the other 70%.